Understanding the conflict

 - Repeatedly trap the cats and relocate them (often considered abandonment and is illegal).

-- Let us do TNR and see how it works.
+- Let us do TNVR and see how it works.

 Step 4: Resolve the problem